 How do I prepare for my meeting with a lawyer or paralegal?

-Find a lawyer or paralegal that will take your case and you're comfortable with.
+Find a lawyer or paralegal that will take your case and that you're comfortable with.

-Arrange a meeting or phone appointment with the lawyer or paralegal to talk about your legal problem in more detail.
-Ask if there will be a charge.
-Some lawyers don't charge for the first meeting.
+Make an appointment with the lawyer or paralegal to talk about your legal problem in more detail.
+Ask if there will be a charge for the appointment.
+Some lawyers and paralegals don't charge for the first meeting.
+You might decide to have the first meeting in person, over the phone, or by videoconference.

-Ask the lawyer or paralegal questions about their practice or firm.
+At the appointment, ask the lawyer or paralegal questions about their practice or firm.
 Ask if they have experience with similar cases, and what they think are the strengths and weaknesses of your case.
-Ask about the options you have to deal with your legal problem.
+Ask what your options are to deal with your legal problem.

-After your first meeting or phone call with the lawyer or paralegal, you can decide if you want to hire them.
+After your first meeting with the lawyer or paralegal, you can decide if you want to hire them.

 Unbundled services

-Some lawyers offer “unbundled services” or “limited scope ” services.
+Some lawyers offer unbundled services or “limited scope ” services.
 This means you pay them to help you with part of your case.
-For example, instead of hiring a lawyer for your whole case, you can hire them for one or more of the following:
+For example, instead of hiring a lawyer or paralegal for your whole case, you can hire them for one or more of the following:

 • summary advice to learn about your legal options